Groups and Committees

 This program was developed to shape and train the future leaders of our Synagogue.
 The curriculum will provide unique training in the areas of leadership skills, ritual, marketing, branding, and relational Judaism.
 The training will also offer insight into the inner workings of every aspect of our Synagogue.

 We are currently accepting nominations and applications for the Arnovitz Leadership Institute.
 This program was developed to shape and train the future leaders of our community.
 Our curriculum will provide unique and engaging training across a broad range of areas including leadership skills, ritual, marketing, branding, and public speaking.
-Classes will begin in October 2022 and run once monthly (except in December) through May 2023.
-Use the link below to apply or nominate someone.
-Applications are due by Wednesday, October 12.
-Spaces are limited for this exciting program, so please make sure to get your nomination(s)/application in soon!
+Classes begin in October and run once monthly (except in December) through May.

 What We Do: Ahavath Achim's Backpack Buddies (BPB) provides food insecure students at E. Rivers Elementary School with backpacks full of satisfying and healthy food for every weekend throughout the school year.
 Over 25% of children attending E. Rivers Elementary School on Peachtree Battle participate in the free or reduced price meal program.
 Many children leave school on Friday not knowing when they will eat again.
 Backpack Buddies provides food for these children on weekends to make sure that they stay nourished for the subsequent week.